dotnet/dotnet-docker/samples/aspnetapp/deploy-container-to-aci.md

 ## Push Image for Azure Container Registry (ACR)

 Use the following instructions to tag the image for your registry and push the image.
-If you automate these instructions, you will want to build the image with the correct name initially.
+If you automate these instructions, build the image with the correct name initially.

 ```console
 docker tag aspnetapp richlander.azurecr.io/aspnetapp